 This certificate in factual narrative teaches storytelling skills and narrative design.
 Through its approach to storytelling craft and its application, the program will emphasize both intellectual inquiry and creativity.

-CNF XXX Nonfiction Basics: Narrative Design (3 credits – new)
+CNF 600 Nonfiction Basics: Narrative Design (3 credits – new)

 This course offers an intensive survey of storytelling and its applications in nonfiction writing.
 It is designed to give students, especially those coming from non-writing professions, fluency in established craft principles of storytelling and familiarity with nonfiction works that embody these principles.